DCLRL/dclrl.github.io/index.md

 *12:55–1:00pm*
 Closing remarks (Constantine Lignos)

-Afternoon workshops will begin at 2pm.
+LREC afternoon workshops will begin at 2pm, so there will be a one hour lunch break following the workshop.

 # Accepted Papers